-Emily Cash, PsyD (Resiliency in Religious Life) is a licensed psychologist and a member of the clinical services department at Saint Luke Institute since 2006.
+Emily Cash, PsyD is a licensed psychologist and a member of the clinical services department at Saint Luke Institute since 2006.
 She received her graduate degree in clinical psychology from Spalding University in Kentucky and completed her doctoral training in a community mental health setting in New York City.

 Her clinical services include individual and group therapy, psychological evaluation and assessment, and facilitation of psycho-educational groups for mental health and well-being.
 Dr. Cash is the director of the candidate assessment program for Saint Luke Institute and the director of Saint Luke Center, a ministry of Saint Luke Institute in Louisville, Kentucky.

-Paul Michalenko, ST, PhD (Contemporary Issues in the Ministry of Formation) is a religious Brother with the Missionary Servants of the Most Holy Trinity.
+Paul Michalenko, ST, PhD is a religious Brother with the Missionary Servants of the Most Holy Trinity.
 He has served as Novice director and coordinator of his congregation’s international vocation and formation programs while serving on the general council.
 He taught at the Institute of Religious Formation for 17 years and was director of that program for six years.

 Paul has served as a facilitator and organizational consultant to many church and nonprofit groups over the past thirty-five years.
 He has worked with women’s and men’s religious congregations, facilitating reconfiguration processes, assemblies, chapters, pastoral planning and other transition processes.

-Wayne Fitzpatrick, M.M., M.A., M.S., C-GCM (Ongoing Formation) Maryknoll Missioner, holds an M.A.
+Wayne Fitzpatrick, M.M., M.A., M.S., C-GCM is a Maryknoll Missioner, holds an M.A.
 Degree in Theology, Maryknoll School of Theology and an M.S.
 Degree in Pastoral Counseling, Loyola University of Maryland.
 He earned a Certificate in Geriatric Care Management from Misericordia University, Dallas, PA.

 Brother Wayne served in Vocation Ministry and as Director of Brothers Formation for the Maryknoll Society.
 He served for a three year term on the National Board for the Religious Brothers Conference.